 What word means to turn red (especially in the face), to send down the toilet, to be in abundance, and to drive out of hiding?
 Yep, it’s flush, which has all four of these totally unrelated definitions.

 Imagine an evil person who cuts down trees, and then falls himself.
-Well, that image is capturing three different definitions of fell—to cut down a tree, the past tense of fall (we all know that) and evil.
+Well, that image is capturing three different definitions of fell—to cut down a tree, the past tense of fall (we all know that), and evil.
 Yes, I know, fell can’t possibly mean evil…but the English language is a wacky one.
 Fell indeed means terribly evil.
-Sort of like these Proteus words.

 At this point, you may very well not want to take the GRE.
-But be reassured—there won’t be too many Proteus words on the test.
+But be reassured—there won’t be too many words with more than two meanings on the test.
 For the most part, you’ll mainly see secondary and primary definitions.
-And, if you end up seeing a string of polysemous words, you can exclaim to yourself archly, what a fell test this is!
-Just don’t flush your score report down the toilet.
+And, if you end up seeing a string of polysemous words (a fancy way to saying “words with many meanings,”) you can exclaim to yourself archly, “What a fell test this is!
+Just don’t flush your score report down the toilet.”